hetmanskyi-cloud/AWS/terraform/README.md

 -   **`stage` Environment:**
     -   **Purpose:** Pre-production validation, integration testing, and performance testing.
     -   **Strategy:** Designed to be a near-perfect mirror of production.
-It uses a **Golden AMI** deployment strategy, where instances are launched from a pre-built machine image created by the `dev` environment.
+It uses a **Golden AMI** deployment strategy, where instances are launched from a pre-built machine image created by **Packer** (or the manual Makefile workflow).
 This ensures faster, more reliable, and consistent deployments.
     -   See `environments/stage/README.md` for full details.

 ### 5.2.
 Modularity